Predicting the Spatially Varying Infection Risk in Indoor Spaces Using an Efficient Airborne Transmission Model: Modelling Framework

+Below we develop our model and explain major modelling assumptions.
+As discussed in the Introduction, while the WMR assumption of the Wells--Riley model leads to fast predictions, this does not capture any effects due to the geometry.
+Since a CFD approach is very time consuming, we develop a quasi-3D model for the concentration of airborne viral particles indoors which provides rapid predictions.
+We assume an infectious person talking or breathing with or without a mask.
+We also assume that the room contains an air-conditioning unit, which drives a recirculating flow, as shown in Figure~\ref{fig:recirculation}, and as predicted by \cite{van2013suitability}.
+We then derive the concentration at all points on this recirculating loop.
+We will show that this model possesses a semi-analytic solution, which means that predictions can be generated very quickly.

+The infectious person acts as a source of infectious particles, $S_{\text{inf}}$.
+For simplicity, we make the assumption that all airborne particles are of the same size and carry the same amount of virus, but note that this can be readily generalised for particle size distributions.
+The airborne particles are transported by advection caused by the airflow which follows the recirculating loop, as shown in Figure~\ref{fig:recirculation}, which has velocity, $\vec{v}$.
+Even though air is expelled from the mouth and nose during breathing and talking, this is a local and temporary effect, so we assume for simplicity that the particles are passively released into the flow stream, so that the advection velocity of the particles is also $\vec{v}$.

+The infectious particles are removed due to three factors: the ventilation system, biological deactivation of the virus, and gravitational settling of the virus.
+These correspond to sink terms, which we will denote by $S_{\text{vent}}$, $S_{\text{deact}}$, and $S_{\text{set}}$ respectively.

-We assume that the droplets due to breathing and talking are released from the infected person with zero initial velocity.
-These droplets are then transported via advection due to the airflow in the room and diffusion due to turbulent mixing.
-We suppose that the advection velocity of the air, $\vec{v}$ (m/s), is solely controlled by the air-conditioning unit.
-We assume that the recirculation of air leads to turbulent mixing of the infectious particles, which occurs much more rapidly than molecular diffusion due to Brownian motion~\cite{Nicas2009}.
-Turbulent diffusion is governed by the isotropic eddy diffusion coefficient, $K$ (m$^2$/s), which describes how quickly particles diffuse with time due to turbulent mixing indoors \cite{Nicas2009}.
+Finally, we assume turbulent mixing of the air.
+Turbulence leads to the particles diffusing much more rapidly than due to Brownian motion~\cite{Nicas2009}.
+Turbulent diffusion is governed by the eddy diffusion coefficient, $K$ (m$^2$/s) \cite{Nicas2009}.